 The ACRES house is a special place.

 The main floor has a large gathering room for social groups, parent meetings, and events.
 A large, open kitchen area provides the perfect space for everyday life lessons, cooking classes, shared meals, and socializing.
 A large activity area will be used for crafts, structured activities, and homework help.
 Our social groups will have ample room to communicate and learn how to spend time in a group setting.
 A washer and dryer will also be on the main floor to help with laundry skills, while an enclosed porch off the kitchen offers time to relax, enjoy the scenery, and listen to the birds.
-The 3 bedrooms upstairs will house our first residential transition program, while our large, two story hallways are the perfect place to showcase our community's artwork and donor plaques.
+The 2 bedrooms upstairs house our first residential transition program, while our large, two story hallways are the perfect place to showcase our community's artwork and donor plaques.